Convective Air Flow from a Heat Source

-Calculate the vertical air flow and air velocity generated by a heat source
+Calculate the vertical air flow and air velocity generated by a single heat source.

-A heat source, like a big engine, stove or melting pot, will generate a convective vertical air flow.
+A heat source, like an engine, stove, melting pot or a person, will generate a convective vertical air flow as indicated in the figure below.

 Air Velocity

-The air velocity in the center of the air flow in a distance above the floor can be calculated as
+The air velocity in the center of the air flow at a distance above the floor can be calculated as

 where

-vc = air velocity in the center of the air flow (m/s)
+vc = air velocity in center of the air flow (m/s)

-c1 = constant characterizing the actual application, typical values between 1 to 2.
+c1 = constant characterizing the actual application, typical values ranging 1 to 2

-P = heating power from the source (W)
+P = heat power from the source (kW)

 l = distance above the floor and the heat source (m)